MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-PhishFilterPolicy.md

 ### -SpoofAllowBlockList
 The SpoofAllowBlockList parameter specifies the CSV file that you want to use to configure the phish filter policy.

 A valid value for this parameter reads the CSV file and stores it as a variable.
-For example, run the command $SpoofedUsers = Get-Content -Raw \<PathAndFileName\>.csv, and then use the value $SpoofedUsers for this parameter.
+For example, run the command `$SpoofedUsers = Get-Content -Raw <PathAndFileName>.csv`, and then use the value $SpoofedUsers for this parameter.

 There are two basic options for the CSV file:

 - Block or allow all spoofed mail from the source: You want to block or allow any and all spoofed messages from the specified message source, regardless of the spoofed email address.
-You can get the CSV file by running the command Get-PhishFilterPolicy -SpoofAllowBlockList | Export-CSV "\<PathAndFileName\>.csv".
+You can get the CSV file by running the command `Get-PhishFilterPolicy -SpoofAllowBlockList | Export-CSV "<PathAndFileName>.csv"`.
 The important header fields (column headers) are Sender (the domain of the source messaging server from DNS records, or the IP address if there aren't any DNS records) and AllowedToSpoof (indicates whether the message source is allowed to send spoofed messages.
 Valid values are Yes or No).

 - Block or allow some spoofed mail from the source: You want to block or allow some spoofed messages from the specified message source, but not others.
-You can get the CSV file by running the command Get-PhishFilterPolicy -Detailed -SpoofAllowBlockList | Export-CSV "\<PathAndFileName\>.csv".
+You can get the CSV file by running the command `Get-PhishFilterPolicy -Detailed -SpoofAllowBlockList | Export-CSV "<PathAndFileName>.csv"`.
 The important header fields (column headers) are:

 - Sender: The domain of the source messaging server from DNS records, or the IP address if there aren't any DNS records.